saastechacademy/foundation/udm/beginner/product-category-type.md

 ```

 #### 2. Search
 - **Purpose**: Search Category provides support to the search functionality of a online catalog.
-The prod catalog category type for the Search Category is PCCT_SEARCH and only a single Search Category of this type can exist for a catalog.
+The prod catalog category type for the Search Category is `SEARCH` and only a single Search Category of this type can exist for a catalog.
 This category will not be associated with Browse Root Category.
-- **Category Type**: SEARCH_CATEGORY
+- **Category Type**: `SEARCH_CATEGORY`
-- **Example**: Lets create the search category for ABC organization and place products in the category.
+- **Example**: Lets create the `SEARCH` category for ABC organization and place products in the category.
 ```
 {
   "ProductCategory":{
-    "productCategoryId": "PCCT_SEARCH",
+    "productCategoryId": "SEARCH",
     "productCategoryTypeId": "SEARCH_CATEGORY",
     "categoryName": "Browse Root"
   }
   "ProductCategoryMember": [
     {
       "productId": "PROD10000",
-      "productCategoryId": "PCCT_SEARCH",
+      "productCategoryId": "SEARCH",
       "fromDate": "2023-01-01"
     },
     {
       "productId": "PROD10001",
-      "productCategoryId": "PCCT_SEARCH",
+      "productCategoryId": "SEARCH",
       "fromDate": "2023-01-01"
     },
     {
       "productId": "PROD10002",
-      "productCategoryId": "PCCT_SEARCH",
+      "productCategoryId": "SEARCH",
       "fromDate": "2023-01-01"
     },
     {